 In this chapter

-First, make sure Debug is enabled under Build > Set configuration.
+Under Build > Set configuration, ensure Debug is enabled.
 The option is usually enabled by default.
 It is not the same as the debug mode you enable from the menu bar.

-When maintenance mode is active, it catches Ranorex-native errors and pauses test execution upon doing so.
+When maintenance mode is active, it catches errors native to Ranorex Studio and pauses test execution upon doing so.
 Depending on the error type, different dialogs with different options will appear.